Home/Blog/Lifestyle/Food & Nutrition/10 Amazing Health Benefits of Spring Onions You Should Know

 Is spring onion good for health?

 Yes, spring onions are good for your health.
-It is rich in vitamins A, C, and K, as well as essential minerals like potassium and iron, offering numerous spring onion benefits including improved digestion, diabetes, weight loss, skin, bones and immune support.
+They are rich in vitamins A, C, and K, as well as essential minerals, offering numerous benefits, including improved digestion, support for bone health, and immune support [1].

 Is spring onion better than onion?

 Spring onions and regular onions have different uses and benefits.
-Spring onions, or green onions, are milder and can be used both raw and cooked, making them versatile for salads, garnishes, and stir-fries, while regular onions have a stronger flavor suitable for a variety of cooked dishes.
+Spring onions are milder and can be used both raw and cooked, making them versatile for salads and garnishes.
+Regular onions have a stronger flavor, suitable for cooked dishes.
+Nutritionally, both are excellent sources of organosulfur compounds and antioxidants [2].

 Is green onion the same as spring onion?